 Vulnerable employees (those above age 65, and those with chronic health conditions that would place them at high risk if infected) are assigned work that can be done from home whenever possible.
 Employees in this category should discuss any concerns with their healthcare provider or occupational health services to make appropriate decisions on returning to the workplace.
 Work processes are reconfigured to the extent consistent with academic requirements and student needs to increase opportunities for employees to work from home.
 In compliance with wage and hour regulations and school mandates, alternate, staggered or shift schedules have been instituted to maximize physical distancing where possible.
 All employees have been told not to come to work if sick or if they have been exposed to a person who has COVID-19.
-School officials have provided information to employees regarding employee or government sponsored leave benefits , including their right to paid sick leave as guaranteed by the Families First Coronavirus Response Act .
+School officials have provided information to employees regarding employer or government sponsored leave benefits, including their right to paid sick leave as guaranteed by the 2021 COVID-19 Supplemental Paid Sick Leave Law.
 Use of school facilities for non-school purposes (community meeting or events, on-site clinic visits by people who are neither students nor staff, etc.) is not permitted.
 One exception is the use of outdoor athletic fields by non-school youth sports teams, leagues, or clubs, which is permitted when school is not in session and staff and students are not present.
 Employee screenings are conducted before employees may enter the workspace.
 Checks must include a check-in concerning cough, shortness of breath, difficulty breathing and fever or chills and if the employee is currently under isolation or quarantine orders.
 Temperature checks are also a recommended part of the screening.
 These screenings can be done in-person upon arrival at the site or remotely before arrival using a digital app or other verifiable approach.
-Anyone entering school property (school buses as well as school buildings and grounds) who has contact with others (students, parents, or other employees) is required to wear a face mask.
+Anyone entering school property (school buses as well as school buildings and grounds) who has contact

-- Employees who have contact with others are offered, at no cost, an appropriate face mask that covers the nose and mouth.
-The mask must be worn by the employee at all times during the workday when in contact or likely to come into contact with others.
-Employees who have been instructed by their medical provider that they should not wear a face mask must wear a face shield with a drape on the bottom edge, to be in compliance with State directives, as long as their condition permits it.
-A drape that is form fitting under the chin is preferred.
-Masks with one-way valves must not be used. - All staff must wear a face mask at all times, except when working alone in private offices with closed doors or when eating or drinking.
-The exception made previously for staff working in cubicles with solid partitions exceeding the height of the employee while standing is overridden. - A medical grade mask is provided to any employee who cares for sick children or who has close contact with any child with a medical condition that precludes the child's use of a cloth face mask. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who cannot use or tolerate a face mask.
+- All staff must wear a face mask at all times, except when working alone in private offices with closed doors or when eating or drinking.
+The exception made previously for staff working in cubicles with solid partitions exceeding the height of the employee while standing is overridden. - A medical grade mask is provided to any employee who cares for sick children or who has close contact with any child with a medical condition that precludes the child's use of a clothface mask. - Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who cannot use or tolerate a face mask.
 Students who cannot wear a mask should not be placed with a cohort or group of students in the classroom.
 They may be able to tolerate a face shield with drape at the bottom which does not provide the same extent of source control or personal protection as use of a properly fitted, multi-layered face mask, therefore a student who cannot wear a mask can receive necessary services in a one-to-one setting with staff wearing appropriate PPE.
 They may also need to be accommodated via distance learning.